MetaSolutionsAB/rdforms/README.md

 # Samples

 A good way to start is to take a look at the samples.
-To be able to run the samples smoothly you can use the webpack dev server to spin up a local http server which we will *watch* your code changes and re-bundle automatically.
+To be able to run the samples smoothly you can use the webpack dev server to spin up a local http server which will *watch* your code changes and re-bundle automatically.

 ```
 cd path_to_rdforms